klgh/kaleighscruggs/content/export2/post/2017/12/2017-12-19-gluten-free-double-chocolate-peanut-butter-muffins/index.md

 ---
-title: "Gluten-Free Double Chocolate Peanut Butter Muffins"
+title: 'Gluten-Free Double Chocolate Peanut Butter Muffins'
-date: "2017-12-19"
+date: '2017-12-19'
 categories:
-  - "life"
+  - 'life'
 tags:
-  - "baking"
+  - 'baking'
-  - "gluten-free"
+  - 'gluten-free'
-  - "low-fodmap"
+  - 'low-fodmap'
-coverImage: "Gluten-free.png"
+coverImage: 'Gluten-free.png'
 ---

 It is definitely baking season, and these Gluten-Free Double Chocolate Peanut Butter Muffins are one of my favorite things to make.
 They're super easy and are perfect if you have a bunch of bananas that may go bad soon.
 Most people make banana bread, but I make these (although I had so many bananas left over last week that I actually made banana bread for the first time just to mix (literally) things up).